marigolds/marigolds.github.io/content/Daisy_Miller.md

-﻿The Project Gutenberg EBook of Daisy Miller, by Henry James

-This eBook is for the use of anyone anywhere at no cost and with almost no restrictions whatsoever.
-You may copy it, give it away or re-use it under the terms of the Project Gutenberg License included with this eBook or online at www.gutenberg.org
+---

-Title: Daisy Miller
+Title: Daisy Miller: A Study in Two Parts
 Author: Henry James
+Producer: Judith Boss
+Formatter: Heath Sledge
+Date-Published: Text from 1879 edition via Project Gutenberg
+Layout: default

-Release Date: July 3, 2008 [EBook #208]
+Date-Released: July 3, 2008 [EBook #208]
-[Last updated: May 13, 2011]
+Date-Updated: May 13, 2011
 Language: English

-*** START OF THIS PROJECT GUTENBERG EBOOK DAISY MILLER ***

-Produced by Judith Boss
+---

+The Project Gutenberg EBook of Daisy Miller, by Henry James
+> This eBook is for the use of anyone anywhere at no cost and with almost no restrictions whatsoever.
+You may copy it, give it away or re-use it under the terms of the Project Gutenberg License included with this eBook or online at www.gutenberg.org
-DAISY MILLER: A STUDY

-IN TWO PARTS
+# DAISY MILLER: A STUDY IN TWO PARTS

-The text is that of the first American appearance in book form, 1879.
+According to the Project Gutenberg editors, the text is that of the first American appearance in book form, 1879.
+However, see, for example, [A Virtual Henry James](www2.newpaltz.edu/~hathawar/daisy0.html); _Daisy Miller_ was first published in both serial and book forms in America in 1878.

-PART I
+## PART I

 At the little town of Vevey, in Switzerland, there is a particularly comfortable hotel.
 There are, indeed, many hotels, for the entertainment